arceus077/nas-academy-assignment-local/README.md

 /carpark/parkCar/:carnumber
 This API parks the car for the given car number

-/carpark/unparkCar/:carnumber
+/carpark/unparkCar/:slotnumber
-This API unparks the car for the given car number
+This API unparks the car for the given slot number

 /carpark/info/:number
 This API gets details for that car number or slot number